drobilla/lv2lint/README.md

 * [libcurl](https://curl.haxx.se/libcurl/) (The multiprotocol file transfer library)
 * [libelf](http://www.mr511.de/software/) (ELF object file access library)

+lv2lint can optionally test your plugin URIs for existence.
+If you want that, you need to enable it at compile time (-Donline-tests=true) and link to libcurl.

+lv2lint can optionally test your plugin symbol visibility and link dependencies.
+If you want that, you need to enable it at compile time (-Delf-tests=true) and link to libelf.

 ### Build / install

 	git clone https://git.open-music-kontrollers.ch/lv2/lv2lint